Back-end Engineering Articles

 => [1, 2, 3, 4]

-Let's check line by line:
+Let’s check line by line

-• * First, we've created the hash
+• - First we’ve created the hash

-• * Then we asked for the length of key:paris and we got 4
+• - Then we asked for the length of key:paris and we got 4

-• * Then we asked if the hash has a key with the symbol ":first" and the result was true
+• - Then we asked if the hash has a key with the symbol “:first” and the result was true

-• * Then we asked if the hash has a key with the symbol ":tenth" and the result was false
+• - Then we asked if the hash has a key with the symbol “:thent” and the result was false

-• * Finally, we've asked for the values, and we got the value names
+• - Finally we’ve asked for the values and we got the value names

 Pretty awesome!

-Hope you learned a lot about hashes
+Hope you learnt a lot about hashes

 Thanks for reading